Richard Pankhurst (historian): Early life and education

 Pankhurst was born in 1927 in Woodford Green to left communist and former suffragette Sylvia Pankhurst and Italian anarchist Silvio Corio.
 His maternal grandparents were Emmeline and Richard Pankhurst.

-Pankhurst studied at Bancroft's School in Woodford, then at the London School of Economics, from which he received a doctorate in economic history, on which Harold Laski acted as an advisor.
+Pankhurst studied at Chigwell School, Bancroft's School in Woodford, and then at the London School of Economics, from which he received a doctorate in economic history, on which Harold Laski acted as an advisor.